-81. The corporate process optimization initiative will be coordinated by a small secretariat team and an established governance structure including a steering committee to ensure a consistent and coherent corporate approach.
-Activities will be managed by SCO and MSD to ensure clear corporate accountabilities for delivery.

-- 82. The initiative will involve collaboration with cross-functional resources, collectively referred to as the "enabling functions", focused on the following areas of expertise: - Performance and success measurement, by the Corporate Planning and Performance Division (CPP) - Risk management, by the Risk Management Division (RMD) - Change management, by the Workplace Culture Department (WP) - Communications, by the Communications, Advocacy and Marketing Division (CAM) - Knowledge management, by the Innovation and Knowledge Management Division (INK) - Technical architecture for solutions, by the Technology Division (TEC) - 83.
+- 83. The corporate process optimization initiative will be coordinated by a small secretariat team and an established governance structure including a steering committee to ensure a consistent and coherent corporate approach.
+Activities will be managed by SCO and MSD to ensure clear corporate accountabilities for delivery. - 84.
+The initiative will involve collaboration with cross-functional resources, collectively referred to as the "enabling functions", focused on the following areas of expertise: - Performance and success measurement, by the Corporate Planning and Performance Division (CPP) - Risk management, by the Risk Management Division (RMD) - Change management, by the Workplace Culture Department (WP) - Communications, by the Communications, Advocacy and Marketing Division (CAM) - Knowledge management, by the Innovation and Knowledge Management Division (INK) - Technical architecture for solutions, by the Technology Division (TEC) - 85.
 The initiative will continue to work closely with country offices as the main beneficiaries of the changes.
-Regional bureaux and selected country offices will continue to participate in the governance bodies. - 84.
+Regional bureaux and selected country offices will continue to participate in the governance bodies. - 86.
 During the final four months of 2023 the secretariat, supported by the INK Business Innovation and Change Unit, will work with the relevant functions to finalize a cost-benefit analysis and implementation plans.

-TABLE A.III.12: KEY PERFORMANCE INDICATORS BY DELIVERABLE Deliverable 1: Procurement Expected outcomes: Improved planning, efficiency, user experience and insights for compliance and risk management Baseline Key performance indicator 2024 target 2025 target 1.1: WFP offices provided with access to the five core 50% 10% 100% procurement analytics (spend under management, cost saving, contract coverage, supplier segmentation, business spend by category) 1.2: Percentage of WFP procurement spend for which the 25% 60% 100% global procurement function has visibility of the contracting process (global risk and compliance analytics) 1.3: Percentage of cost saving achieved due to better spend N/A 0.5% 1.5-2.5% of visibility, access to market intelligence and improved supplier total on-boarding processes procurement spend 1.4: Percentage of overall WFP procurement spend undertaken 25% 40% 65% by business units (rather than the Procurement function) (Current MPO values) through a new online user-friendly self-service system 1.5: Percentage of "global" procurement categories29 that are 14% 60% 80% (to managed globally. progress to 100% beyond 2026)
+Deliverable 1: Procurement

+Expected outcomes: Improved planning, efficiency, user experience and insights for compliance and risk management

+Key performance indicator Baseline 2024 target 2025 target 1.1: WFP offices provided with access to the five core procurement analytics (spend under management, cost saving, contract coverage, supplier segmentation, business spend by category) 10% 50% 100% 1.2: Percentage of WFP procurement spend for which the global procurement function has visibility of the contracting process (global risk and compliance analytics) 25% 60% 100% 1.3: Percentage of cost saving achieved due to better spend visibility, access to market intelligence and improved supplier on-boarding processes N/A 0.5% 1.5-2.5% of total procurement spend 1.4: Percentage of overall WFP procurement spend undertaken by business units (rather than the Procurement function) through a new online user-friendly self-service system 25% (Current MPO values) 40% 65% 1.5: Percentage of "global" procurement categories 28 that are managed globally.
+14% 60% 80% (to progress to 100% beyond 2026)